Modern Slavery Statement

 At Bedell Cristin, we are committed to the highest ethical and professional standards and value transparency and accountability in all our dealings.
 We support the objective of eradicating modern slavery and human trafficking in all its forms, and are committed to ensure that human rights abuses, however they may arise, are recognised and eradicated in our business and supply chains.

 None of these jurisdictions has a poor record on modern slavery and human trafficking.
 As part of our HR policies and procedures, we only use reputable recruitment firms and comply with all relevant local laws and regulations.
 We regularly review our global recruitment procedures and providers, as well as our arrangements for employee welfare and care.
 All employees are paid at least the minimum wage.
-Further information about Bedell Cristin can be found on our website.

 Our supply chain

-As a provider of legal services, we do not have intricate supply chains and operate in an environment where the risk of encountering modern slavery is low.
+As a provider of legal services, we do not have intricate supply chains and we operate in an environment where the risk of encountering modern slavery is low.
 Our business is a sophisticated legal practice that does not involve and is not built upon the type of low skilled labour often associated with such practices.
-Nevertheless, we do expect our suppliers and outsourced contractor organisations, together with their supply chains, to take all reasonable and practical steps to comply with the Modern Slavery Act 2015.
+Nevertheless, we do expect our suppliers and outsourced contractor organisations, together with their supply chains, to take all reasonable and practical steps to comply with the UK Modern Slavery Act 2015.

-We will continue to review and develop our supply chain due diligence and risk assessment across our offices to ensure a robust and consistent approach to supply chain risks.
-We will continue to make all efforts to identify any significant risks in our business and supply chain and implement any actions appropriate or necessary directly with suppliers.
+We continue to review and develop our supply chain due diligence and risk assessment across our offices to ensure a robust and consistent approach to supply chain risks.
+We continue to make all efforts to identify any significant risks in our business and supply chain and implement any actions appropriate or necessary directly with suppliers.